I’ve been playing with color theory and thought I’d try to organize Stampin’ Up!’s current colors on a color wheel.

 But you can also use the color wheel.
 If you search “color wheel” on Google, you will find many sites that will teach you about color theory.
 Basically, you will learn about the primary and secondary colors, and maybe the tertiary colors.
 Perhaps you remember in elementary school when you learned to mix paint.
 The primary colors are red, yellow and blue.
 The secondary colors are when you mix two of those colors together: red and yellow make the secondary color orange, yellow and blue make the secondary color green, blue and red make the secondary color purple.
 Tertiary colors are the ones between secondary and primary colors like yellow-orange, etc.

 You might think of our color collections as the rings on the wheel.
-The Brights Collection are more the basic primary and secondary colors.
-Tints are colors mixed with white, like pink.
-You will find the tints in the Subtles Collection.
+In my opinion, the Brights Collection are the primary and secondary colors.
+Tints are colors mixed with white, like pink and these would be in the Subtles Collection.
 Shades are the colors you get when you mix in black and you’ll find these in the Regals collection.
 And then there is the Neutrals Collection.
 Black, gray, and white will go with anything.
 Browns are what you get when you mix colors from all three primary colors.
 Because browns have “color” in them, you may need to be a little more careful with them.
 For instance I think our Soft Suede has more yellow in it, so you might need to be careful when using it with orange or green and it looks great with yellows and blues.

 Complementary – Colors opposite on the color wheel are very exiting and vibrant.
 You will often see these during the holidays, in advertisements, or at fast food restaurants.
 Red and green, yellow and purple (aka violet), blue and orange are complementary colors.

 Analogous – Colors next to each other on the color wheel are more relaxing and calm.
-Blues and greens, yellows and greens, or purples and reds.
+Reds and oranges, oranges and yellows, yellows and greens, greens and blues, blues and purples, and purples and reds.

 Monotone – Designers will also often use shades and tints of (mono) one (tone) color.
 Yep, the word does sound kind of like “monotonous.”
 You can avoid a monotony with pattern, shine, or texture.
-You can make a very lovely card with one color of card stock that has been cut out with one or more Framelits, run through the Big Shot or Texture Boutique in an Textured Embossing folder, stamped with the same color, and then add a coordinating ribbon.
+You can make a very lovely card with one color of card stock that has been cut out with one or more dies, run through a die cutting machine in an embossing folder, stamped with the same color, and then add coordinating embellishments.

 So how would I use this color wheel?
 I would tend to keep the colors on the same rings together.
 In other words, it may be easiest to combine colors from each of the color collections.
 So if I were planning a project for a child or I wanted a bright exciting card, I might use the colors from the Brights on the ring with Real Red.

 Some examples of complementary colors might be Real Red and Garden Green.
-If I wanted something softer, I might use Pink Pirouette and Pistachio Pudding as complementary tints.
-Or maybe I might use Cherry Cobbler and Always Artichoke as complementary shades.
-So what do you think would go with Wisteria Wonder?
-Using this wheel, I would go with So Saffron.
+If I wanted something softer, I might use Rococo Rose and Mint Macaron as complementary tints.
+Or maybe I might use Cherry Cobbler and Shaded Spruce as complementary shades.

 Play with the color wheel and tell me what you think.